Y-Foundry-Dao/yfd-docs/_frontend/hooks/useTx.md

 ---
 layout: default
-title: useHandleClicks
+title: useTx
-grand_parent: ⚛️ Frontend
 parent: 🪝 Hooks
 has_toc: false
 has_children: false
-nav_order: 9
+nav_order: 8
 ---

 WIP
 {: .label .label-blue}
-# useHandleClicks
+# useTx

-useHandleClicks is a custom hook that returns general click handlers
+useTx is a custom hook that standardizes our toast messages

 ## Import